Fernando Tatis has surgery on broken left wrist, out 3 months

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Tatis, 23, had a series of injuries to his left shoulder last year and also was on the COVID-19 injury list at one point.
+The 23-year-old Tatis had a series of injuries to his left shoulder last year and also was on the COVID-19 injured list at one point.
 He batted .282 with 97 RBIs and 25 stolen bases.

+Tatis signed a $340 million, 14-year contract with the Padres during spring training last year.

+In other news, the Padres signed right-hander Nick Martinez to a contract that could be worth at least $25.5 million over four seasons and as much as $31.5 million.

 CLICK HERE TO GET THE FOX NEWS APP